 06:56

-Adults and fellow TEDsters, you need to listen and learn kids, and trust us and expect more from us.
-You must lend an ear today, because we are leaders of tomorrow, which means we’re going to take care of you when you’re old and senile.
+Adults and fellow TEDsters, you need to listen learn from kids, and trust us and expect more from us.
+You must lend an ear today, because we are the leaders of tomorrow, which means we’re going to take care of you when you’re old and senile.
 No, just kidding.

 07:13